504 King: History

 On July 1, 1923, as part of a reorganization of streetcar routes, the King streetcar route acquired its current U-shape.
 The west end of the line was at the Vincent Loop, located near the northeast corner of Dundas Street West and Bloor Street West, across the street from today's Dundas West station.
 The east end of the line was at the Erindale Loop, located at the northeast corner of Broadview Avenue and Erindale Avenue, on the north side of today's Broadview station.

 From July 1, 1923, to July 13, 1951, some King streetcars provided rush-hour service along Bloor Street West between Dundas Street West and Jane Loop.
 The TTC ended this service due to declining ridership.
 Starting July 16, 1951, all King service turned back at Vincent Loop.

 On January 8, 1939, PCC streetcars were introduced on the King route on Sundays, displacing Peter Witt streetcars.
 On September 24, 1940, PCCs replaced Peter Witt cars in base service.

 On February 25, 1966, the Bloor–Danforth subway (today Line 2 Bloor–Danforth) opened, and Dundas West station replaced the Vincent Loop, and Broadview station replaced the Erindale Loop.
 Both new subway stations had, and still have, a streetcar loop within the fare-paid zone.
 Otherwise, the King streetcar route had changed little since 1923.

+Around early 1978, the TTC announced plans to number all of its streetcar routes (which had been known only by names), and the King Street route was to be number 504.
+The route number 504 began being displayed on streetcars' destination signs on February 4, 1980, when the King route was still operated entirely by PCC streetcars.

 In 2006, the TTC briefly considered adding couplers to streetcars to enable operation of streetcars in two or three units, a common practice until the opening of the Bloor–Danforth subway; the expectation was that this would keep them from bunching and becoming stuck in traffic.
 This plan was rejected in favour of ordering brand-new, longer Flexity Outlook vehicles.